joeshaw/dbr/README.md

 	err := dbrSess.Select("id, title").From("suggestions").
 		Where("id = ?", suggestion.Id).LoadStruct(&sugg)

-	// Render stufff, etc. Nothing else needs to be done with dbr.
+	// Render stuff, etc. Nothing else needs to be done with dbr.
 }
 ```